jakob-bagterp/index-now-for-python/docs/reference/methods/submit-single-url.md

 ---
-title: Documentation for Submitting Single URL to IndexNow
+title: Documentation of Submitting Single URL
 description: Learn how to submit a single URL to the IndexNow API.
 tags:
     - Documentation